Did you know that the ocean covers 70% of the planet*?

 Is it really an issue?

-According to National Geographic, every year 8 million tons of plastic is thrown into the oceans.
+According to National Geographic, every year, 8 million tons of plastic are thrown into the oceans.

-Or the photo of the seahorse clinging onto a Q-tip.
+Or the photo from National Graphic of the seahorse clinging onto a Q-tip.

 And the huge garbage patches that float throughout our ocean.